righel/cerebrate/docker/README.md

 cerebrate_php-fpm   | [21-Dec-2021 14:32:26] NOTICE: ready to handle connections
 ```
 _This will initialise and start all the containers._
-* Once the Cerebrate banner is shown, you can browse the web: [localhost:8443](https://localhost:8443)
+* Once the Cerebrate banner is shown, you can browse the web: [https://localhost:8443](https://localhost:8443)
 * Default credentials `admin:Password1234`

-If you the containers in the background run:
+To run the containers in the background:
 ```
 $ docker-compose up -d
 ...